jbellmont/customer-feedback-page/README.md

 - Material UI TextField used to create re-usable TextInput component, allowing the flexibility for it to be text or email type, and multi or single lined.
 - **Bonus feature**: Form validation for max-character limit and email regex check.
 - **Bonus feature**: Invalid inputs show error message, tailored to each field.
-- Material UI Ratings component used for 1-5 rating; perfectly fit the requirement.
+- Material UI Ratings component used for 1-5 rating; perfectly fits the requirement.
 - Form submit button is disabled until form is valid.
 - **Bonus feature**: Green success message is displayed on form submisssion, disappearing after 3 seconds.